 - Get sandpaper and place it on the ground and let your dog scratch on it, be careful and supervise.

 - Try clipping its nails during sleeping time.
-Be cautious while doing this as dogs are very sensitive even when sleeping.
-For a more effective way to cut its nails while sleeping, use a clipper that makes no sound.
+Be cautious while doing this, as dogs’ feet are sensitive even when sleeping.
+For a more effective way to cut your dog’s nails while sleeping, use a clipper that makes no sound.

 - Replace nail clippers with Dremel tools to trim down the nail.